DS1S/csc207-proj/phase1/readme.txt

         exits with a status code 0.
 Otherwise, the shutdown hooks won't properly run.
         We did this instead of constantly saving because we'd rather only do it once instead of constantly writing to the files after each small change.

+        A case in which you want to use the exit button on the left side of the terminal is midway through signup.
+        If you are in the process of signing up, there is not exit button until u log in so after u create your user, if u want to terminate before logging in, use the exit button on the left hand side of the terminal.

+If anything is not working, please don't hesitate to reach out to our technical support line (group email us).
+24/7 Service, always smiling and willing to help the customer no matter the issue :) We also provide on-site support, however, you have to buy the technician lunch.

 Enjoy! ;)